 Montague makes a nice range of 26 inch and 700c folding mountain bikes, road bikes, and touring bikes.
 They use a strong design that was developed for the US military.
 One of their more popular options, the Montague Paratrooper Pro features 27 speeds, disc breaks, and front suspension.
 It also includes a rear rack.

 Folding bikes offer incredibly versatile and portable transportation for both commuters, bicycle tourists, and recreational riders.
 There’s just something freeing about being able to fold your bike up and bring it with you wherever you go.
-Not having to worry about locking your bike up outside gives peace of mind.
+Not having to worry about locking your bike up outside gives peace of mind as well.

 When it comes to choosing a folding bike, the wheel size is the most important decision that you have to make.
-If the bike is too large for your purposes, you probably won’t get much use out of it.
+If the bike is too large, you probably won’t get much use out of it.
 At the same time, if the performance is lacking, you won’t want to ride it very far.
 Folding bikes are a compromise.

-For more reasons to choose a folding bike over a full-sized bike as well as bike recommendations, check out my pros and cons of folding bikes article.
+For more reasons to choose a folding bike over a full-sized bike as well as bike recommendations, check out my guide: Pros and cons of folding bikes.

 Which folding bike wheel size do you prefer?
 Share your experience in the comments below!